 If you made a new romantic partner HU only, because the R didn't give you enough info, gave it to you later in the interview, or refused to include information about this person (or his/her true relationship) in the interview, please give us the details here.

-IO6 Did you list any roommates (not romantically involved) as FU members?
-IO6a (If no to IO6) Please specify why you listed roommates as FU members.
+- IO6.
+Did you list roommates (not romantically involved) as FU Members? - IO6a.
+(If yes to IO6) Please specify why you coded roommates (not romantically involved) as FU members.